Windows OS Hub

 Contents:

-• Managing Scheduled Tasks on Windows via PowerShell
+• Creating a Scheduled Task with Windows PowerShell

-• How to Export and Import Scheduled Tasks via XML Files?
+• How to Export/Import Scheduled Tasks with PowerShell

-The ScheduledTasks PowerShell module is used to manage scheduled tasks on Windows 10/Windows Server 2016.
+The built-in PowerShell module ScheduledTasks is available in modern versions of Windows for managing tasks in the scheduler.
 You can list the cmdlets in a module as follows:

 Get-Command -Module ScheduledTasks